 Click to contact our personal injury lawyers today

 There Is a Limited Amount of Time to File a Rideshare Accident Lawsuit

 According to OCGA §9-3-33, most rideshare accident lawsuits must be filed within two years of your injuries.
 Similarly, if someone you love was killed during a rideshare accident, your case must be filed within two years of their passing.

 It is extremely important that you take legal action within the statute of limitations for your specific case.
 The court will dismiss any cases that are not filed within the appropriate amount of time.
 However, these time limits are subject to change depending on the nature of your lawsuit.
 Also, extensions are sometimes granted under extenuating circumstances.

-A rideshare accident lawyer can help you understand what statute of limitations applies to your specific circumstances and what that means for your right to compensation moving forward.
+A Uber accident lawyer in Atlanta can help you understand what statute of limitations applies to your specific circumstances and what that means for your right to compensation moving forward.

 Complete a Free Case Evaluation form now